 Related Info on This Site

-Make a Succulent Wreath, Step-by-Step UPDATE: SEE THE COMMENTS if you’re using small rooted succulents.
+[With Video] Make a Succulent Wreath, Step-by-Step UPDATE: SEE THE COMMENTS if you’re using small rooted succulents.
 Succulent wreaths have been popular for decades.
 Follow these simple instructions to make a succulent wreath, and you’ll find out why.
 No soil needed!
-I recommend making a soil-less succulent wreath because soil is messy, heavy, dries out quickly, and—surprisingly—isn’t needed.
+I recommend making a soil-less succulent wreath because soil is messy, heavy, dries out quickly, and—surprisingly—isn’t necessary.
 Cuttings readily root into a moss-filled form.…

 Do you like the succulent wreath that my friend Denise made during a wreath party at my home?
 To create a similar one, you’ll need about 100 cuttings, a wire wreath form, 24-gauge florist’s wire, a chopstick, and a bag of sphagnum moss.
 The form, moss and wire are available at any craft store.
 Cuttings will root right…